Charles Avison: Description

 Avison's best-known compositions are his concerti grossi.
 They are similar in style to those of Geminiani and change very little across his career.
 Some were based on existing works by the Italian composer Domenico Scarlatti.
 Avison placed a lot of emphasis on the importance of melody in his compositions.
 They are considered to be "unusually tuneful" because of the value which he placed on melody.
+Whilst he published considerably fewer concertos than composers such as Johann Joachim Quantz or Antonio Vivaldi, in purely quantitative terms Avison's output was well ahead of English contemporaries William Corbett and William Felton.
+However, some of his concertos were reissued versions of previous works (often with one or more movements replaced and original material reworked extensively).
+Avison's style changed little throughout his career.

 Avison also wrote chamber music.
 His trio sonatas are modelled after the Baroque style.
 His later chamber works were inspired by Rameau and are keyboard pieces with accompaniment by flute, violin and other instruments.
 Avison composed a small amount of sacred music including a verse anthem, a hymn and a chant, and a collaborative oratorio with Felice Giardini entitled Ruth.
+It is likely he also compiled and arranged the Six Concertos in Seven Parts (1740) attributed to Scarlatti.

+In 2001 and 2002, two of Alison's workbooks containing over 600 manuscript pages came to light after more than two centuries when they were put up for auction at Sotheby's in London.
+Both were purchased by the Alison Charitable Trust.